jpswade/jpswade.github.io/_posts/2019-02-11-avoid-switch-case.md

 ![Avoid using switch-case statements](https://i.imgur.com/AdsxQKS.jpg)

 I remember writing about avoiding using switch-case statements in my [2008 article on PHP optimisation tips](/50-php-optimisation-tips-revisited/).
 However, I only really talked about the fact that “if/else” statements being faster than case/switch statements.
-However, with the latest PHP speed improvements, this might not still be true or relevant, yet I still recognise these statements as a code smell.
+With the latest PHP speed improvements, this might not still be true or relevant, yet I still recognise these statements as a code smell.
 Why?

 Let’s understand why Switch Statements are code smell.